 2. Make Sentences with Sight Words

-So giving kids a chance to make sentences helps them stretch their understanding and let’s you know if they genuinely understand the word.
-You can take this a step further and ask them to use their vocabulary words from the unit from the unit in sentences.
-Again, you are simply reinforcing the content that they are already learning.
+So giving kids a chance to make sentences helps them stretch their understanding and helps you know if they genuinely understand the word.
+You can take this a step further and ask them to use their vocabulary words from the unit in sentences.
+Again, you are simply reinforcing the content they are already learning.

 I love to incorporate conversations into my classes as much as possible.
 The way I do this with students in the lower levels is through repetition.
 I always ask the same questions in the same order.
-Here are the questions that I ask at the beginning of every lesson in Level 2.
+Here are the questions that I ask at the beginning.
 “How are you?
 Did you have a good day?”

 - How much homework did you have tonight?